CERT-Polska/training-mwdb/README.md

 3. Take a look at `Share with` options.
 There are four options:

-   - `All my groups` which means that sample will be shared with all your **private** groups, so it will be visible e.g. only within your organization
+   - `All my groups` sample will be shared with all your **private** groups, so it will be visible to the general public.
+E.g. it will be shared only within your organization
-   - `Single group` so you can select some specific user or group
+   - `Single group` in case you belong to multiple user groups, you can select a specific one
-   - `Everybody`, so all newcomers will see your sample
+   - `Everybody`, everyone will see the sample
-   - `Only me`, so even your colleagues from the same organization won't see the sample.
+   - `Only me`, not event your colleagues from the same organization will be able to see the sample

 4. Upload a sample with a default `All my groups` option.

 5. Take a look at the Shares box.
-Who has the access to your sample?
+Who has access to your sample?

-6. Then use the Relations tab to traverse to the Config.
+6. Use the Relations tab to traverse to the Config.
 Who has access to the configuration?

-In MWDB sharing model, if you upload an private sample you got immediate access to all its descendants.
-So you always get all the data related with ripped configuration, but not necessarily all of its parents (the other samples).
+In MWDB sharing model, if you upload an private sample you get immediate access to all its descendants.
+So you always get all the data related with ripped configuration, but not necessarily all of its parents.

 If you want, you can always change your mind and share the sample with somebody else.
 But you can't reverse the action, so if something was shared by mistake, contact the administrators.

-7. Come back to the original sample and share it with `public` using `Share with group` input field.
+7. Go back to the original sample and share it with `public` using `Share with group` input field.

-## Part 1b: Scripting and automation with mwdblib
+## Part 2

 ### Setup

-Create an virtualenv and activate
+Create a virtualenv and activate it

 ```
 $ python3 -m venv venv